There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 And look here, the script is already written!

 Chop up your blog post and use each section as a script.
-You can even do a once-over to remove the “blog” language and make it easier to read for the purposes of a video.
+You can even do a once-over to remove the “blog” language and make it easier to read for a video.

 Ask a Question From the Blog as a Discussion Starter